-4. SIGNIFICANT ACCOUNTING POLICIES (continued) 4.25 Segment reporting
+4.24.
+Segment reporting

 A reporting segment is a component of the Group that engaged in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Group's other components.
 All operation segments' operating results are reviewed regularly by the Group's chief operating decision makers about resources to be allocated to the segment and to assess its performance, and for which discrete financial information is available.